PerfectlySoft/PerfectDocs/guide/PostgreSQL.md

 ### Determining Field Name and Type

 Because fields are not addressed using name but by index, if the precise order of the response is not certain, it may be important to determine the name and type.
-In this case use `.fieldName(index)` and `.fieldType(index)`
+In this case use `.fieldName(index)` and `.fieldType(index)`:

 ``` swift
 print("The first field name is: \(res.fieldName(0))")